skip to main content

 The Sinn Féin leader in Northern Ireland did not attend the White House last year either.

-Speaking to Sky News today, Ms O'Neill said her decision not to attend last year's events was based on the situation in Gaza, which has "deteriorated even further" this year.
+Speaking to Sky News today, Ms O'Neill said her decision not to attend last year's events was based on the US role in Israel's war in Gaza.

-"International events are changing day by day, hour by hour, so that will be the factors that I take into account whenever the decision is made, and I'll say more about that in the coming weeks," she said.
+"International events are changing day by day, hour by hour, so that will be the factors that I take into account whenever the decision is made, and I'll say more about that in the coming weeks.

 "But I'm very clear that the international community have failed.
 They've allowed Israel to act with impunity, they have failed to stop a genocide that was unfolding right in front of our eyes, and I think that when I reflect on what's happening there now, the situation, even from last year, has got even worse."